sunnyline99/RR_Project/README.md

 3) "new_data_old_words.csv" dataset that will be used to analyse old keywords on a new dataset
 4) "Technical" folder that contains all codes that were used as technical parts to create the main file "Combined research"
 5) "Link to the dataset" - a text file containing a link to the new dataset

+## General results

+We were able to replicate the analysis, which was originally designed in R, in Python.
+Some adjustments had to be made to create new formulas and utilise a different set of packages, however the results generated in Python were the same as the results generated in R when using the same dataset.

+Applying the same methodologies to a new dataset were more challenging, as the initial analysis was based on the word frequencies of certain words in the text.
+At first, the analysis was conducted based on the most common words and characters present in the new dataset.
+Then the models were replicated by calculating the frequencies of the words from the initial word list.
+While it was still possible to construct the models, they were generally less efficient in detecting spam.
+One of the main reasons was the much lower frequencies of the selected and previously used words in the new text.
+This resulted in very low variances within the variable which then had to be removed to be included in the models.
+This issue was more prevalent when trying to